jpineault22/simple-metroidvania/README.md

 # simple-metroidvania
-Repository for the Unity project of a currently unnamed 2D Metroidvania game.
+Repository for the Unity project of a 2D Metroidvania game template.
-Unity version: 2019.4.8f1
+Unity version: 2022.2.8
-Wwise version: 2019.2.6

 *Note: Menu/UI layouts currently built only for full screen*